June 8, 2020

 Your heartbeat and blood pressure increase in response to stress.
 This change helped prehistoric humans survive by helping them run away faster or fight harder.

 Short-term increases in blood pressure are expected in response to stress.
 Chronic responses to stress are thought to contribute to hypertension.
-This increases the chances of kidney failure, stroke, and heart attack or even heart failure.
+This increases the chances of kidney failure, stroke, heart attack, or even heart failure.